#FixTheCountry: Owusu Bempah has proven he is intellectually bankrupt – Bnoskka

 I have been holding myself back from getting into the gutter with these self-styled comedians who dabble in social media politicking.

-Why do these “entertainers” think anybody really give a crap about what they think?
+Why do these “entertainers” think anybody really gives a crap about what they think?

 - #FixTheCountry: Things are delaying - Charles Owusu tells Akufo-Addo